 Craft beers are big.
-Here’s the what, where, and how to tap some made-in-FC brews, plus info about two upcoming tasting events.
+Here’s the what, where, and how to tap some made-in-FC brews.

 Made in quantities that are a small fraction of the size of the output of big name brewers, craft beer is known among beer lovers for its taste and freshness; this handmade thirst quencher can be produced in dozens of different and distinctive styles.

 Last year, small domestic brewers produced over 11.5 million barrels of beer, with consumption of their products growing by double digits annually.
 This opportunity has not been overlooked by some local, entrepreneurial beer lovers—Fairfield County businessmen who see both fun and profit in making beer by the batch.

 Scott Vallely, a New Canaan resident who’s been a home brewer for 30 years, started up Charter Oak Brewing to take his product to a broader public.
 His first style to market—1687 Brown Ale—like other Charter Oak styles, has a name connected to the legend that links Connecticut’s constitution to a hiding place in a huge oak tree, which is the company logo.

 You’ll find 1687 on tap at South End in New Canaan, and in bottles at almost every restaurant in town.
 Chef Luis, as well as other chefs in restaurant kitchens around the county, uses the beer as a recipe ingredient, and the beer’s oak tree adorned 6-pack carrier is stocked at hundreds of package stores around the state.
 Currently brewed by Vallely at a friend’s facility in Western Massachusetts, he’s hoping to secure a Fairfield County site in the very near future.